akos-sereg/uConfig/Readme.md

   - jwt token secret to be read from config
   - mysql connection string to be read from environment variables
   - check what happens if jwt validation fails
+  - logout: clear jwt from local storage, and invalidate on service
 - tech debt
   - remove old log items (eg. retain last 150 always for a device)